-Or you can use the Insert Instances script, which is part of the Masters scripts in the mekkablue script collection.
+In other words, Pablo Impallari’s curve is a step-by-step interpolation from Luc(as) to linear distribution.
+You can use the Insert Instances script, which is part of the Masters scripts in the mekkablue script collection.
 The script will directly insert the instances in the Instances tab of your Font Info window.

 Whichever method you choose, please see it as a starting point.
 The mileage varies greatly between different designs.
 In the end, let your eye decide the precise distribution of stem weights.